 Our Real Estate business strategy is based on our long-term investment outlook.
 We maximize the value of our commercial lease portfolio through effective management of existing properties and disposal of assets on an opportunistic basis.
-We continue to market our remaining residential product while scaling back on new construction as the residential market continues to experience an unprecedented downturn.
+We continue to market our remaining residential product and to build new homes as market conditions warrant.
 In keeping with the Real Estate business' strategy of investing capital to grow existing operations, we actively pursue prudent acquisitions of additional commercial and residential properties at favorable prospective returns.